Whatsapp Icon

 Treatments underwent and challenges

 I didn't take the news well and cried a lot.
 I wasn't in the right headspace.
 I had no idea what I was getting into.
 Then I did some research about it.
-In fact, I did every kind of research I could do.
+I did every kind of research I could do.
 A few days later, I finally started my chemotherapy.
 I was told that I had to take six rounds of chemotherapy.
 And in the middle, I would get surgery on the leg.
 I told myself I was only sixteen and had a long life ahead.
 But when the chemo started, it was not what I expected.
 It was drastic and daunting.
 Before chemo, I had long hair.
 I asked my mom to cut my hair short because I would lose them anyway.
 I lost 15 kilos and had only bones.
 One during the shower, I started to lose my hair in clumps.
 It was the most challenging thing for me to deal with.

 I think chemo is hard because you know what you will face but don't know until you meet it.
 My family used to take me to the mountains to make me feel at home.
 I loved mountains, and they kept me going.
 After half of my chemo, I had to go through surgery.
 It wasn't successful, and I couldn't walk for a long time.
 My bones could not join, and I was stuck in a wheelchair for a long time.
 I wanted to give up during the second half of my chemo.
 I wanted a pause to see what other kids could do.
 But my parents took me to the therapist and my doctor.
 Somehow, I made it through.
 I wanted to go to the class and get back to everyday life.